HermannKroll/NarrativeIntelligence/README.md

 This project can be used to process documents using Narratives.

 ## Getting Started
-Download the CTD data and the latest (currently 2020) MeSH Descriptor file.
+Download the latest (currently 2020) MeSH Descriptor file.
 Then install the required Python packages.
 We recommend you to use Python 3.6 or higher.

 ```
 ./download_data.sh